 However, WSB is in effect professional, with salaries and prize money.

 "It's a chance for the British boxers to earn more money," said McGuigan.

 The former world featherweight champion added: "It's a chance to develop their careers, develop themselves personally and give them security."

-The team will be known as the British Lionhearts and their squad includes Olympians Andrew Selby, Josh Taylor and Fred Evans, who won a silver medal in London.
+The team will be known as the British Lionhearts and their squad includes Olympians Andrew Selby, Josh Taylor and

 Their first fixture will be against the USA Knockouts in Los Angeles on 15 November before the first home match against Italia Thunder at Celtic Manor, Newport, on 23 November.